frederic-perez/AmE-dictionary/data/dictionary.md

 __hemming__
 __hemodynamic__ _adj_
 __hemoglobin__ _n_ _Super hemoglobin extracted from marine arenicolous._
-__hemolysis__ _n_ The destruction or dissolution of red blood cells, with subsequent release of hemoglobin.
+__hemolysis__ _n_ :two: The destruction or dissolution of red blood cells, with subsequent release of hemoglobin.
 __hemophilia__ _n_ (haemophilia) A tendency to uncontrolled bleeding.
 __hemophiliac__ _n_ /ˌhi məˈfɪl iˌæk/ A person who has hemophilia.
 __hemostasis__ _n_ (hemostasia, haemostasia) The stoppage of bleeding or cessation of the circulation of the blood; stagnation of the blood in a part of the body.